dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2658: Prioritizing needs of all fosters genuine freedom.
+### T2658: True freedom prioritizes the well-being of people and the planet.

 |Support|
 |---|